city41/neo-geo-scaling/README.md

 * Best I can tell, setting the bottom row of a tile to be blank doesn't have any impact on graphical artifacts.
 This might be contrary to what is mentioned on [neogeodev's sprite shrinking page](https://wiki.neogeodev.org/index.php?title=Sprite_shrinking).
 However, it's possible the LSPC is looking at the last line of the tile specified in the 31st index?
 The second test where tile zero is blank does support that.

 * The only way I could fully get rid of all graphical artifacts is to fill the remainder of the sprite's tiles with a blank tile.
 In this case, I chose tile zero.

-* samples 5 and 7 appear to be using palette 2, but I wrote zero which should mean use tile index 0 and palette 0.
-This was unexpected.

 # More TODO